MachinisteWeb/node-atlas/README.en.md

 ## View and Template Part ##

-NodeAtlas works with a configuration with usage of `webconfig.json` that allow its to scale and upgrade possibilities in a versatille way.
+NodeAtlas works with a configuration with the usage of `webconfig.json` that allows its to scale and upgrade possibilities in a versatile way.
 For example, to create a website without JavaScript server-side (no controller), just add a `view` parameter to each route.

-It's still possible to use JavaScript inline into views with the capabilities offer by template engine [EJS](http://ejs.co/) used by NodeAtlas by default.
+It's still possible to use JavaScript inline into views with the capabilities offered by template engine [EJS](http://ejs.co/) used by NodeAtlas by default.

 We will see all possibilities with couples of view files together.